FAIRmat-NFDI/AreaC-DOC/docs/uploading_and_publishing/howto_upload_data.md

 You can then click on `CREATE A NEW UPLOAD` or try one of the example uploads by clicking in `ADD EXAMPLE UPLOADS` and selecting one of the multiple options.
 In our case, we will use a zip file with some computational data.

+You can drag-and-drop your files or click on the `CLICK OR DROP FILES` button to browse through your local directories.

 <div class="click-zoom">
     <label>
         <input type="checkbox">